isa-ulisboa/greends-dms-exercises/dms_ex_10_answers_Johanna.md

 FROM
 	perm_crop_freg pcf
 WHERE
         crop_name LIKE 'Citrus%'
 GROUP BY municipality;
 ```

 Q.5.
 Repeat, but for olive plantations;
 ```
-SELECT ...
+SELECT
+	municipality, SUM(area) AS sum_area
+FROM
+	perm_crop_freg pcf
+WHERE
+        crop_name LIKE 'Olive%'
+GROUP BY municipality;
 ```

 Now, calculate the total number of holdings per municipality, for all crops. you can combine several fields in the GROUP BY clause.
 Sort the result in descending order of